hiroshil/hydrax-abyss-research/README.md

 ### Anti-debug bypass

-- If a website has anti-debug, click this on to bypass it and reload.
-Might not work on Firefox
+- If a website has anti-debug, click this to bypass it and reload.
+This might not work on Firefox

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/1ad57d58-6fd8-41c8-9736-6ee7060d16d5)

 ### Find video file name

-- Go to network tab and click the Media filter to find the video file name.
+- Go to the network tab and click the Media filter to find the video file name.
 It should look like this `ce0f5de002c90461a9`.
 Do not copy `.txt`

 ![image](https://github.com/PatrickL546/How-to-download-hydrax-abyss.to/assets/75874561/8847ebab-0239-493e-a6c4-6fa972e478fd)